How to craft a balanced programmer resume?

 - Relevant Coursework: Computer Vision and NLP, Advanced Robotics 4.0, Applied Autonomous Driving, Artificial Intelligence, Advanced Mathematics, Software Engineering for Data-Intensive Sciences

-6. How to properly list extra sections in your programmer CV?
+6. How to properly list extra sections in your programmer resume?

 Listing awards in your programmer resume